 If on the present occasion my principal object were to amuse the fancy, I should dwell long on this early period of the hiftory of the human race.
-The first probable wants and inventions of mankind; their progress from a state of nature, peace and innocence, to one more turbulent and active, but less natural and happy; the simple origin of each art and science, and especially the source of all human knowledge, in the observation of nature, with the different degrees of cultivation which each science may be supposed to have received according to the various circumstances in which mankind have been-all these things might form a very amusing fubject for speculation: but as such disquifitions must be chiefly guided by the imagination, and after all could be only confidered in the light of a romance, I must not at present enter upon them.
-My review of those much later periods, although still far far remote from us, in which the progress of science begins to be marked, must be even more slight than the traces of its sootsteps in the page of history; and we shall easily console ourselves for our ignorance of what former ages have thought and known, when we find how little real advantage is to be derived from the knowledge of those much nearer to us.
+The first probable wants and inventions of mankind; their progress from a state of nature, peace and innocence, to one more turbulent and active, but less natural and happy; the fimple origin of each art and science, and especially the source of all human knowledge, in the observation of nature, with the different degrees of cultivation which each science may be supposed to have received according to the various circumstances in which mankind have been-all these things might form a very amusing fubject for speculation: but as such disquifitions must be chiefly guided by the imagination, and after all could be only confidered in the light of a romance, I must not at present enter upon them.
+My review of those much later periods, although still far far remote from us, in which the progress of science begins to be marked, must be even more slight than the traces of its footsteps in the page of history; and we shall easily console ourselves for our ignorance of what former ages have thought and known, when we find how little real advantage is to be derived from the knowledge of those much nearer to us.

 In a very early state of society the sum of human knowledge would become too much for every individual to acquire; of course some must necessarily pursue particular arts or enquiries in preference to the rest; and this difference is observable not only among individuals, but also between different nations and bodies of men.
 In infant states, warlike accomplishments more than any others engage the generality of the citizens, and, because most evidently necessary to the safety of the whole, are held in the highest esteem.
-But when external danger is kept at a distance, the internal regulations of the state, and the fofter arts of peace, become more interest.
+But when external danger is kept at a distance, the internal regulations of the state, and the fofter arts of peace, become more interesting to those who have talents for cultivating them.
+A part of the community being sufficient to supply the whole with the necessaries of life, the occupations of the rest becoming voluntary, are as various as the virtues and vices, tastes, genius and abilities of mankind; and the more a people are refined and enlightened, the more various and the more distinctly marked are the pursuits of individuals.